joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 probably somewhere around 20.
 I quickly learned that I have "long lungs" and a normal X-ray wouldn't catch the bottoms of my lungs.
 If I forgot to tell the technician they'd have to redo the X-ray.
-One of the technicians joked that after I was done with all this I would glow in the dark.
+One of the technicians joked that by the time they were done with me I would glow in the dark.
 I looked up the radiation dosage from a chest X-ray, and fortunately it takes on the order of 25,000 chest X-rays before you have a substantially increased chance of cancer.
 By comparison, it only takes 25 CAT scans.)